 The elderly and infirm have rights.
-Our personal injury law firm has recovered millions for clients nationwide, and are experienced in nursing negligence cases.
+Our personal injury law firm is experienced in nursing abuse & negligence cases.
 Your loved ones have the right to be treated humanely and with dignity.

 The Nursing Home Reform Act of 1987 stipulates that a nursing home “must provide services and activities to attain or maintain the highest practicable physical, mental, and psychosocial well-being of each resident in accordance with a written plan of care.”

 Don’t settle for anything less than your family being treated with the dignity they deserve.
 Our nursing negligence attorneys in Houston, Texas, will fight to make sure your loved ones receive the legal protections the law provides and help you pursue any nursing home neglect lawsuit claims for injuries suffered.

 When nursing homes are not providing appropriate services, serious illness, injury, and, in some cases, death, can befall the residents.
 Your loved one may be entitled to compensation for injuries sustained and compensation which can help move your loved one into a better situation.
 In such circumstances, you need someone to represent your rights and a nursing home negligence attorney will fight for your rights.

 If your loved one is suffering from such abuse, chances are that he or she is not the only one.
 Filing a nursing home abuse lawsuit might be the only path to making sure that the mistreatment is stopped.